-Which leads me to conclude there are worse ways to kill a weekend.
+Which leads me to conclude that there are worse ways to kill a weekend.

 The traditional American song, “Careless Love,” recorded many times but owned by Bessie Smith, speaks to what can happen when an accelerated heart rate combines with being struck suddenly blind staring at a light all around one person.

-Some honor the martyr to love on this day by celebrating with gifts of edible underwear and trysts at motels where the bed is shaped like a heart, the tub is a giant cocktail glass and there’s a complimentary bottle of Blue Nun.
+Some will honor the martyr to love by celebrating the holiday with trysts at motels where the bed is shaped like a heart, the tub is a giant cocktail glass and there’s a complimentary bottle of uncertain vintage.
 The fortunate ones, at least.

 David Mejias, a partner at a Glen Cove-based law firm specializing in divorce, told me that after the glow of joyous emotions during Christmas and New Year’s — when the love-intoxicated believe everyone is as blitzed as they are — many see Valentine’s Day as “an idealized situation.
 They look at their own lives and think it might be time for a change,” Mr. Mejias said.

-(It’s tragic to think of an April morning when the Valentine Day marriages are foundering on the rocks of dubious bathroom behavior and/or alarming in-laws.)
+(It’s tragic to think of an April morning when the Valentine’s Day marriages are wrecked on the rocks of dubious bathroom behavior or alarming in-laws.)

 But those are in many ways sad cases, and what we want to celebrate and remember is the battle-tested bravery of great lovers.
 They’re the ones who have gone through the fire because of their commitment to each other and have a to-hell-with-you defiance to throw in the faces of society, parents, tribes or any convention that would dare separate them.

 Walter Benjamin, the great German writer, made a study of, among other things, German romanticism.
-(Soldiers who know testify that you’ve never fought anyone until you’ve fought Germans, and the same intensity goes for Germans taking matters of the heart to, well, heart.)
-Benjamin said, completely seriously – maybe a bit to seriously – that the only way of knowing a person is to love them without hope.
+Benjamin said, completely seriously — maybe a bit too seriously, he was German, after all — that the only way of knowing a person is to love them without hope.

 His counsel to give your all to the love of someone with full knowledge there will be unpleasant or even dangerous consequences, and somehow putting all that from your mind, is one of the bravest acts a person can perform.
 That courage is truly what makes the world go ‘round.

 What is love?
-Love is like jazz — not only when choreographed correctly — if we remember Louis Armstrong’s response to someone who asked him to explain his art.
-Louis said if you have to ask, you’ll never know.
+Love is like jazz, and not just when it’s choreographed correctly.
+Remember Louis Armstrong’s response to someone who asked him to explain his art — if you have to ask, you’ll never know.